 Kenya is a food-insecure state.
 She is a net importer of food products like milk, maize and fruits.
 Some of her supplies like tilapia if flown from miles in China.
 Interestingly, the country is agro-ecologically fit (soils, weather, knowhow) to supply excess food for domestic and export markets.

-In this post, we make a case of why you need to grow, buy and eat local food more often.
+Besides, it’s a chance to reduce food waste and the emission of GHGs.
 You will reduce the distance of miles that food is flown from the farms to the fork.
 Second, you will reduce the number of food products transported by air, food waste and energy utilization.
 The above measures will have an impact on cutting GHGs emissions and increasing local food production, among other benefits.

 Why you need to stop eating imported food